STATWORX/covid-19-api/README.md

 ## Credits

 If you have any questions or remarks, do not hesitate to open an issue or to contact us.
+Also, if you use our API in your website or product, it would be great, if you could add a link to our website: https://www.statworx.com.
+Thank you and stay healthy!